FACN7/AKN_Project/README.md

  2. Take a nicer photos of ourselves ;)
  3. Create a professional logo.
  4. Create a DB so users can actually contact us and send us messages.
+ 5. Make the navbar fixed at the yop of the screen.
+ 6.